Kotlet schabowy

 Pork tenderloin is cut into one-inch slices and pounded with a mallet until it becomes thinner and soft.
-It is marinated in milk and onions.
 The meat is dipped in flour, then in egg, and then covered in breadcrumbs.
-Oil or lard is heated in a frying pan till it starts to sizzle and the meat is placed onto it, then turned over a couple of times.
+Oil or lard is heated in a frying pan until it starts to sizzle and the meat is placed onto it, then turned over a couple of times.
 Kotlet schabowy can be served with cooked potatoes, mashed potatoes, fried mushrooms, cooked vegetables (seared cabbage), salads or coleslaw.